k15z/konics/README.md

 ```

 ## compatibility
-It should work out-of-the-box on macOS if you have the scipy stack installed.
-Otherwise, you will
+It should work out-of-the-box on macOS and Windows 10 if you have the scipy stack installed.
+If you
+don't have scipy, you should install it regardless of whether you intend to use `konics` or not
+just because it's awesome.
+If you are on some Linux varient, you will need to compile POV-Ray (or
-need to build/install POV-Ray and SciPy.
-Make sure the `povray` binary can be found on your PATH
+MegaPOV) yourself and make sure the `povray` binary can be found on the PATH.
+Finally, although the
-and `konics` should work.
-Although `konics` should work with both Python 2.7+ and Python 3, I only
+simulator should work with both Python 2.7+ and Python 3, I only regularly test it on Python 3 so
-regularly test it on Python 3 so let me know if something is broken on 2.7 and I'll take a look.
+if somethings broken, let me know and I'll take a look.